-• The DFE's statutory Careers Guidance and Access for Education and Training Providers January 2023 is used as reference to for the CEIAG policy and programme at ALNS.
+The DFE's statutory Careers Guidance and Access for Education and Training Providers

 4. Student entitlement

 Statutory.
 For details, please see Appendix 1, 2 and 3

 - All students in years 7-11 are entitled to "independent careers guidance" which is both impartial and confidential.
 Such guidance could include external providers' visits, mentoring, careers websites access and personal guidance and "will contain external information on the full range of education and training options, including sixth form, college, university, apprenticeship and technical qualification providers". - All students in years 8-11 will experience at least 2 encounters with an approved technical education qualification provider during each key stage. - All students in Y11 are entitled to a personal careers guidance interview.